hazelcast/hazelcast/hazelcast-documentation/src/HazelcastJavaClient/Configuration.md

 ### Client Network Configuration

-All network related configuration of Hazelcast Java Client is performed via the `network` element in the declarative configuration file or the class `ClientNetworkConfig` when using programmatic configuration.
+All network related configuration of Hazelcast Java Client is performed via the `network` element in the declarative configuration file, or in the class `ClientNetworkConfig` when using programmatic configuration.
 Let's first give the examples for these two approaches.
 Then we will look at its sub-elements and attributes.

 **Declarative**: